sutariadeep14/deepsutaria.info/README.md

 How to Use it?

 Feel free to add code or branch it.
 I am really interested in feedbacks at this point.
-It is an open source project which actually works. :-)
+It is an open source project which actually works:-)

 How to Install and run it?